vast-data/terraform-provider-vastdata/docs/data-sources/view_policy.md

 - `s3_object_write_acp` (String) Hosts with full permissions
 - `s3_read_only` (List of String) Hosts with S3 read only permissions
 - `s3_read_write` (List of String) Hosts with S3 read/write permissions
+- `s3_special_chars_support` (Boolean) This will enable object names that contain “//“ or “/../“ and are incompatible with other protocols.
 - `s3_visibility` (List of String) A list of usernames for bucket listing permissions
 - `s3_visibility_groups` (List of String) A list of group names for bucket listing permissions
 - `smb_directory_mode` (Number) Default unix type permissions on new folder
 - `smb_directory_mode_padded` (String) Default unix type permissions on new folder
 - `smb_file_mode` (Number) Default unix type permissions on new file
 - `smb_file_mode_padded` (String) Default unix type permissions on new file
+- `smb_is_ca` (Boolean) When enabled, the SMB share exposed by the view is set as continuously available, which allows SMB3 clients to request use of persistent file handles and keep their connections to this share in case of a failover event.
 - `smb_read_only` (List of String) Hosts with SMB read only permissions
 - `smb_read_write` (List of String) Hosts with SMB read/write permissions
 - `tenant_id` (Number) Tenant ID